Crash Bandicoot (character): Merchandise

 Crash has been featured in two series of Crash Bandicoot action figures produced by the now-defunct Resaurus.
 For Crash Bandicoot 2: Cortex Strikes Back, Resaurus produced a "Jetboard Crash" (a Crash Bandicoot figure bundled with the jetboard seen in the game) and a "Jet Pack Crash" (a goggle-wearing Crash Bandicoot figure bundled with the jet pack seen in the game).
 The Crash Bandicoot: Warped series featured three different figures of Crash, including one bundled with Aku Aku and Coco Bandicoot figures.
 A Crash figurine was released as part of the Skylanders: Imaginators starter pack for PlayStation 3 and PlayStation 4 in October 2016; he was made to be playable across all platforms.
 To promote the series comeback, various shirts, keychains, and other types of merchandise was officially licensed from Activision with Numskull Product Design.
-Additionally, First 4 Figures plans on producing a Crash Bandicoot statue.

 Paleontology

 Paleontologists have named an extinct bandicoot from the Miocene of Australia after the character, Crash bandicoot.
 Although somewhat unusual for the scientific community, the name was used in an entirely unaltered form, without attempting to return to Latin or Greek roots.